rodydavis/signals.dart/website/src/content/docs/dart/value/list.md

 ## Methods

-List modifications are done directly on the underlying list, and will trigger signals as expected.
+List modifications are done directly on the underlying list and will trigger signals as expected.

 ```dart
 final s1 = listSignal([1, 2, 3]);

 // by index